Here’s a complete list of my full-length scripts.

 THIS ROSE HAS THORNS

-* Scheduled to be produced by Burwood Student Theatre Company, Deakin University, Melbourne, Australia, April 2018.
+* Produced by Burwood Student Theatre Company, Deakin University, Melbourne, Australia, April 2018.

 SOFTBALL IS LIFE